-In Dresden’s Old Town, if the temperatures chill, if a cold wind blows, or if rain sweeps down from the skies, it’s time to duck into the Camondas chocolate shop.
+In Dresden’s historic Old Town, if the temperatures chill, if a cold wind blows, or if rain sweeps down from the skies, it’s a wonderful time to duck into the Camondas chocolate shop.

 I was walking back to the Hyperion Hotel Dresden am Schloss from the Frauenkirche (Church of Our Lady), and Camondas’ signs for drinking chocolates enticed me.
 I succumbed and stepped into a warmly lit fantasyland of chocolate.